 Seven Barnishin was just 11, playing with action figures alone in his Pitcairn home, when the tics began — involuntary arm flicks, head jerks, and sounds.
 “I freaked.
 It seemed like something else was controlling me,” he says.

 Tom and Amy Barnishin first thought their son’s behavior was linked to the start of the school year and peer pressure.
-When symptoms grew worse, and other tics emerged, their doctor sent Seven to Children’s Hospital of Pittsburgh of UPMC where he was officially diagnosed with Tourette syndrome (TS) in January 2009.
+When symptoms grew worse, and other tics emerged, their doctor sent Seven to UPMC Children’s Hospital of Pittsburgh where he was officially diagnosed with Tourette syndrome (TS) in January 2009.
 “We were blindsided,” says Amy.

 TS is a neurodevelopmental disorder affecting approximately one in 100 people.
 Most cases are diagnosed between ages 3 and 12; the majority are boys.